Safety instructions for visitors travelling to Brunei

 Embrace the local culture in Brunei by dressing like the locals, or introduce your own customs and traditions during your visit.

-Enhancing Road Safety in Brunei
+Enhancing road safety in Brunei

 Despite Brunei's commendable driving standards, there is still room for improvement as accidents and instances of driving under the influence of alcohol or other substances (DUI) persist.
 In 2022 alone, more than 2000 traffic accidents were reported, resulting in 20 fatalities.